KiarieJeff/dsc-phase-2-project/README.md

  Some of the categorical data we have include:id,date,waterfront,view,condition,grade,yr_built,yr_renovated,zipcode

 #### Modeling

+In modeling we will be using the Ordinary Least Squares (OLS) method.The general code to achieve it is:

+model = sm.OLS(y, sm.add_constant(X))

-We will be performing a linear regression analysis using the Ordinary Least Squares (OLS) method.The dependent variable (or target variable) in our case price is denoted by y.
-The sm.add_constant() function is used to add a constant term to the independent variable(s) matrix, which is required in OLS regression models to estimate the intercept term.
+where the dependent variable (or target variable) is denoted by y, while the independent variable(s) are represented by X .The sm.add_constant() function is used to add a constant term to the independent variable(s) matrix, which is required in OLS regression models to estimate the intercept term.

-We will be creating a simple model where we model price against one independent variable and thereafter create other models where we include other variables eg. sqm_above which is sqft_above transformed to a metric scale.
+We can then fit the OLS model to the data using the fit() method ie.

+results = model.fit()

+It calculates the coefficients (slope) and intercept that reduce the overall differences or errors between observed and predicted values. and returns the regression results.
+The results are stored in the results variable.

 #### Regression Results

 ![](Data/output2.png)